samneely/dotfiles/README.md

 - .asdfrc
 - .rspec
 - .rubocop.yml
+- hub (link to ~/.config/hub)

+Each file should be symlinked to the home directory unless otherwise noted.
 These could potentially be moved to a `stow` package as a directory in the dotfiles.

 ## Configure apps installed using Homebrew